 - Employees with signs of acute respiratory illness are mandated to stay home.

-- Any patient exhibiting signs of acute respiratory illness or who resides in an area currently on lock-down is asked to reschedule their appointment.
+- Any patient exhibiting signs of acute respiratory illness is asked to reschedule their appointment.

 Help Keep Our Community Clean